jitsi/jiwer/README.md

 #### ReduceToListOfListOfWords

 `jiwer.ReduceToListOfListOfWords(word_delimiter=" ")` can be used to transform one or more sentences into a list of lists of words.
 The sentences can be given as a string (one sentence) or a list of strings (one or more sentences).
-This operation should be the final step of any transformation pipeline as the library internally computed the edit distance based on an double list of words.
+This operation should be the final step of any transformation pipeline as the library internally computes the word error rate based on a double list of words.

 Example:
 ```python